 It is also a crime to disobey a restraining order that was taken out against a person because of domestic violence.
 California Penal Code § 273.6 states that any intentional and knowing violation of a protective order is punishable by a maximum fine of $1,000 and/or a sentence of up to one year in the county jail.
 If injury is inflicted due to the violation, the fine increases to a maximum of $2,000 and the jail sentence includes a minimum sentence of 30 days.

-The Law Offices of Donald P. Schweitzer has served Pasadena residents for 10 years and has been featured in Pasadena Magazine's Top Attorneys each year since 2009.
+The Law Offices of Donald P. Schweitzer has served Pasadena residents for 15 years and has been featured in Pasadena Magazine's Top Attorneys each year since 2009.
+As a firm, we have over 54 years of collective experience.
 As Pasadena's premier family law firm, we understand your rights and fight for justice on behalf of domestic violence victims.
 We also understand that countless allegations of domestic violence are false and can aggressively defend those who have been wrongfully accused.
 Our lawyers strive to resolve each case quickly and to obtain the best possible results.
-Contact our firm today to speak with a Pasadena domestic violence lawyer about your options in a domestic violence case.
+Contact our firm today to speak with a domestic violence lawyer about your options in a domestic violence case.